 They grew up together, and eventually even got proper jobs, partners and homes, but their attitudes never changed and their enthusiasm for pushing boundaries and chasing good times remained strong.

-Parties became less frequent, but remained epic, and it was after one of these, four and a half years ago, that Adam came up with the idea for PULSE.
+Parties became less frequent, but remained epic, and it was after one of these that Adam came up with the idea for PULSE.
 Not content with his 9-to-5 job, Adam had always wanted to do something amazing and different with his life, not simply conform.
 Something he could call his own, that would somehow reflect his heritage and upbringing.
 What could this possibly be?
 He needed a great idea.

 The great idea

 “It was the early hours of the morning and, with the party still buzzing in my brain, I couldn’t sleep,” he says.
 “Over and over again it was going through my head: what could my big idea be?”

 “It needed to be something I was passionate about, something I had an interest in.